andrew/ultimate-awesome/README.md

 - [awesome-python-packaging](https://github.com/flying-sheep/awesome-python-packaging) - An awesome list for python package development.
 - [awesome-continual-self-supervised-learning](https://github.com/jhairgallardo/awesome-continual-self-supervised-learning) - List of papers that combine self-supervision and continual learning.
 - [awesome-vim-llm-plugins](https://github.com/jkitching/awesome-vim-llm-plugins) - An exhaustive list of vim plugins which make use of Large Language Models.
+- [awesome-finance-ai-papers](https://github.com/junhua/awesome-finance-ai-papers) - A collection and review of top CS conference papers in AI for Finance.
 - [awesome-macos](https://github.com/milanaryal/awesome-macos) - A curated list of 😎 awesome apps and tools for  macOS.
 - [awesome-japanese-fonts](https://github.com/mochi-sann/awesome-japanese-fonts) - 素晴らしい日本語フォントの一覧です.
 - [awesome-blockchain-bug-bounty](https://github.com/slowmist/awesome-blockchain-bug-bounty) - A comprehensive curated list of available Blockchain Bug Bounty Programs.